ShiekhSolihah/Dual-Active-Bridge-Converter-DAB-/README.md

 ## Single Phase Shift Modulation Technique

 <p>
 The primary and secondary voltage phase difference determines the power flow between the primary and secondary side of the transformer.
 This modulation technique is implemented in the <code>DAB_Rload.slx</code> file.
+Also, the DAB DC - DC converter with Battery load is given in <code>DAB_batteryload.slx</code> file
 </p>

 <img src="dab.jpg" alt="Phase Shift Modulation" width="400">